 ESRI provides a sophisticated course management system.
 Course quizzes are given.
 Course progress is dependent upon quiz grades.
 Course exams exist for many courses.
 Grades and course progress are managed in the ESRI course management system.
-Transcripts are available to students to show faculty or employers courses taken and grades achieved.
-Upon satisfactory course completion, the student will be awarded a Certificate of Completion.
+Transcripts are available to students to gauge progress towards personal learning goals, show faculty or employers the courses taken and grades achieved, or provide to certification organizations as proof of professional development training.
+Upon satisfactory completion of a course, the student may be awarded a Certificate of Completion.

-ESRI also provides an ESRI Technical Certification Program for interested users.
-The TCP is to recognize people who are proficient in the use of some ESRI software products and system design strategies.
+ESRI also provides an ESRI Technical Certification Program (TCP) for interested users.
+The TCP is designed to recognize people who are proficient in the use of some ESRI software products and GIS system design strategies.

-Courtesy of the MSU/MARC Higher Education Site License Agreement, over 70 different ESRI Virtual Campus Courses are available - for free - to Murray State Faculty and Staff, and currently enrolled students.
+Over 70 different ESRI Virtual Campus Courses are available - for free - for Murray State Faculty and Staff, and currently-enrolled students.

 For a current list of ESRI Virtual Campus courses, visit training.esri.com.

-Due to the complexity and time commitment required for ESRI Virtual Campus courses, course enrollment will be limited to 2 courses at a time.
+Due to the complexity and time commitment required for ESRI Virtual Campus courses, course enrollment will be limited to 2 courses per student.

-The MSU/ESRI Virtual Campus Administrator will use the information provided below for acquiring ESRI Virtual Campus enrollment authorization codes.
+The MSU/ESRI Virtual Campus Administrator will use the information contained in the forms below for obtaining ESRI Virtual Campus enrollment authorization codes.

-- ESRI generates the authorization codes and returns those codes to the Virtual Campus Administrator.
+- ESRI will then generate the authorization codes and return those codes to the Virtual Campus Administrator and the student.

-- The authorization email will contain information on how to activate the Virtual Campus course.
+- The authorization email will contain information on how to access the ESRI Virtual Campus dashboard and activate the Virtual Campus course.

-- If codes are requested for a course, the instructor will receive all codes and then distribute to students.
+If codes are requested for all students in a single course, the instructor will receive all codes and then distribute to students.

-Faculty and staff needing to enroll an entire class in a specific ESRI Virtual Campus course can submit an enrollment request using the form below.
+Faculty or staff needing to enroll an entire class in a specific ESRI Virtual Campus course can submit an enrollment request to the email below.